fuelphp-storage/event/readme.md

 ### Configuration options

-There are 2 cnfiguration option to make it even easier to work with eventable objects which can:
+There are 2 configuration option to make it even easier to work with eventable objects which can:

 * make objects self binding,
 * auto prepend itself to the arguments array.